Beefster09/table-lang/design.md

 # Aliasing

-Most of the aliasing rules apply only to parallelism, however all mutable pointer parameters are `restrict` (in C terms) by default and it is an error if the compilier can't prove that pointers passed into mutable arguments are not aliasing other arguments.
-This `restrict` by default behavior can be disabled for individual parameters with an `#allow_alias` directive.
+Most of the aliasing rules apply only to parallelism, however all mutable pointer parameters are 'restrict' (in C terms) by default and it is an error if the compilier can't prove that pointers passed into mutable arguments are not aliasing other arguments.
+This 'restrict' by default behavior can be disabled for individual parameters with an `#allow_alias` directive.

-All aliasing rules will be ignored inside an `unsafe` block.

 Allocators are assumed to return pointers that do not alias anything else in scope.

-# `unsafe`

-Unsafe blocks are used to do things that are error-prone and things that require you to *really* know what you're doing.

-These things are considered unsafe:

-* Calling functions explicitly marked as unsafe
-* Passing possibly-aliased mutable pointers to multiple locations (where at least one is mutable)
-* Pointer arithmetic
-* Treating pointers as arrays
-* Casting a pointer to another type
-* Atomics and memory fences (maybe)
-* Ignoring an error from a function that requires error handling

-Everything else is considered safe.

-Things that are not considered unsafe, but would be in Rust:

-* Foreign function calls
-* Dynamic library calls
-* Dereferencing pointers
+# The Zen / Goals

+* All things in moderation.
+* Implicit is better than cluttered.
+* Explicit is better than ambiguous.
+* Pragmatic is better than traditional.
+* Boring is better than trendy.
+* Intuitive is better than idiomatic.
+* Precise is better than intuitive.
+* Pretty doesn't have to mean slow.
+* Fast doesn't have to mean ugly.
+* Repetition is the root of all evil.
+* The things you do most often should have the plainest appearance.
+* Code will evolve.
+Refactoring code should involve little more than search and replace.
+* Your data structures tell you more about performance than your code.
+* Sharing mutable data is hard.
+Avoid it.
+* It should be hard to do error-prone things.
+* Mistakes happen.
+Make them easy to find.
+* Computers are better at finding mistakes than humans.
+* Computation should be done with code, not type systems.
+* Type checking is not a form of error checking.